EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-section.md

 {%- endcapture -%}
 {% include v2/codeblock.html title="sections/my-ajax-cart.liquid" language="liquid" code=highlight_code %}

 It is useful when you have HTML nodes that must be immutable and they are placed between updatable containers.
-If you want to have an immutable node right within a `data-ajax-cart-section` — use the [`data-ajax-cart-static-element`](/v2/docs/data-ajax-cart-static-element/) attribute with it.
+If you want to have an immutable node right within a `data-ajax-cart-section` element — use the [`data-ajax-cart-static-element`](/v2/docs/data-ajax-cart-static-element/) attribute with it.

 If you have multiple `data-ajax-cart-section` containers, make sure that your section always renders the constant number of the `data-ajax-cart-section` containers in the same order.
 If the amount varies, it is considered as an exception situation and the section's HTML will be replaced completely with the new HTML to try to resolve it.